 Exhaust fans also come in various sizes like 4″, 6″, or 8″.
 This is the diameter of the fan.

 Most grow tents have a size 6″ opening; therefore, 6″ fans are more advisable.

-However, there are also converters that will help you to change the size of a 6″ fan to a 4″ fan so do not overstress it.
+However, some converters will help you change the size of a 6″ fan to a 4″ fan, so do not overstress it.